These docs track the upcoming v1.2.0 dev branch. For current released docs, use v1.1.0.

 half"False"

-This metadata is automatically read back when loading the model with OnnxBackend.
+This metadata is automatically read back when loading the exported file with LibreYOLO("model.onnx").

 python